skalenetwork/skale-consensus/docs/exit.md

 # Intro

-A graceful way to exit skaled is on the blockboundary at the moment when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.
+A graceful way to exit skaled is on a block boundary at the moment, when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.

-Gracefull exit guarantees that consensus is not not corrupt and there is no the block has been processed fully.
+Gracefull exit guarantees that consensus is will not be corrupt and blocks have been processed correctly by EVM.

 The goal of this specification is to achieve gracefull exit in most cases.
 # Exit procedure